 Equinox Moment @ EarthGaia occurs at 16:15 UT on March 20th – the first Equinox for this Gregorian calendar year of 2018: it is Autumn in the Southern Hemisphere, Spring in the Northern Hemisphere.
 You can see a model of Earth’s orbit and also a telling of some of the astronomical science here.
 At my place East Coast Australia the Autumnal Equinox Moment is 2:15 on March 21st … and all global times may be found at archaeoastronomy.com.
 It is a Moment of balance of dark and light for the Planet – the Southern Hemisphere about to tip into increasing dark after dominance of light for six months, and the Northern Hemisphere about to tip into increasing light after dominance of dark for six months.
 The light and the dark are of equal length in the South and in the North of the Planet – for a moment.

-Autumn Equinox may be felt as a time for grieving for all that has been lost … and yet it may be done graciously, with thanksgiving for the abundance received in every moment just by the fact of existence: Autumn Equinox is an appropriate Moment for expressing gratitude and joy for what has been received, for the “harvest” of the moment – which has always had a cost, and may be the cause of awesome grief.
+Autumn Equinox may be a time for grieving for all that has been lost, as the dark increases … and yet it may be done graciously, with thanksgiving for the abundance received in every moment just by the fact of existence: Autumn Equinox is an appropriate Moment for expressing gratitude and joy for what has been received, for the “harvest” of the moment – which has always had a cost, and may be the cause of awesome grief.

 This creative tension of resistance and expansion, the creative edge of grief and joy are never separate.
 It is a thread of Creativity flowing through space-time that may be celebrated in the Spring or the Autumn: it may be imagined as the delicate balance of the “curvature of space-time” that enables all to come forth, seen in the ancient image of Demeter handing the wheat to Persephone.
 The Mother hands the Young One – “Daughter” is Her title – everything, awesome knowledge: it is passed on, and it requires descent and return.
 Red thread may represent this sacred and delicate balance of life, that continues beneath the visible – in the dark of space-time, in the dark of Earth.
 And its amazing emergence celebrated in the Spring, as warmth and virulent green life empowered by the stronger light from our Sun comes forth in the land.
 One cannot Be without the other … the Dark Journey and the Emergence into Light: this is the full story.